ryuji-konishi/AplacChat/chat/README Setup Chat on MacOS.md

 # Setup Chat on MacOS
+This document describes how to setup an environment for the local development of APLaC Chat including training and inference.

-## Setup Environment (MacOS 10.13 + Python 3)
+## Setup Environment (MacOS 10.13 + Python 3.7)
 MacOS 10.13 and Python 3.7 are used to setup Tensorflow.
 The matched version of Tensorflow is 2.6.5 which is later automatically decided during the installation process by the combination of MacOS version and Python version.
-This environment is for the local development of APLaC Chat including training and inference.
 Follow the steps below to setup.

 Before proceeding, check the current latest version of Tensorflow and its corresponding Python version in below.